 Myth 3.
 You can simultaneously play a match and enter the pro-shop stableford scramble.

 Some clubs allow players taking part in a match (such as a round of the Club Championship) to also enter the pro-shop scramble, which is normally a stroke play format such as Stableford.
 This is not permitted, as very clearly stated in Rule 33-1.

 Rule 33-1 states that any match played under such circumstances is null and void.
 Both players are also disqualified from the scramble (stroke play event).

 Myth 4.
-You can pluck Paspalum stalks or other invasive grass near your ball in play
+You can pluck Paspalum stalks or other types of invasive grass near your ball in play

 No, it is not permissible.
 It's another unauthorised Local Rule of unknown origin that some clubs even have permanently fixed on their Local Rules board and/or scorecards.
 The R&A has provided a written decision that states allowing anything growing to be plucked would amend a Rule of Golf, therefore this cannot be authorised by Clubs, Associations or National Governing Bodies.

 If a particular invasive grass is an issue, Clubs have the authority to introduce a Local Rule using the same provisions as the traditional 'Clean and Place' Local Rule.
 The recommended wording for this can be found in our Local Rules section.

 Myth 5.
 A Committee can declare any part of the course to be a Water Hazard as long as it is clearly defined

 No it is not permissible.
 A Water Hazard by definition will more than likely at some point each year be a natural water course, but does not have to contain water at all times.
 For example, Committees are not permitted to declare an area as a Lateral Water Hazard to speed up play just because it is a piece of ground that is very difficult to play from, or to find a ball in.